GVSU-Computing-Club/gvsu-computing-club-website/src/pages/index.md

         new_window: true
     component: ContentBlock
     content: >-
       Hey!
 Welcome to GVSU Computing Club's website!
 We are dedicated to keeping up to date to the technology today and networking with local companies.
-Here you can find some news on whats going on in the club.
 Below are some posts on recent and upcoming meetings.
 Our email list is also a really good way to stay up to date!
 Hope to see you at one of our meetings! &#128515;
   - type: postsblock
     title: Recent Posts
     section_id: recent-posts